-Power transformer condition is monitored as part of the asset maintenance program through off-line electrical tests, visual inspection and tracking of maintenance history.
-On line tests include dissolved-gas-analysis-oil tests, infrared inspection, vibration analysis and partial discharge condition assessment.
+Power transformer condition is monitored as part of the asset maintenance program through off-line electrical tests, visual inspection, and tracking of maintenance history.
+On–line tests include dissolved gas analysis (DGA) oil tests, infrared inspections, vibration analysis and partial discharge condition assessment.

 The expected investment to maintain reliability will require replacement of approximately two 138/69-kV transformers per year and one 345/138-kV transformer every two years in the 10-year horizon.
 Actual replacement of a specific transformer in the fleet will be based on the results of the ATC condition monitoring program and assessments of importance captured in the ATC Transformer Health Index.

-Control buildings contain the protective relaying and control components of the substation including relays, SCADA, AC/DC sources and batteries.
-Life cycle of a building is estimated at 50 years.
-Consideration of replacement is give at times of major work in the control building.
-Major work may include relay renewal or substation expansion.
+Control buildings contain the protective relaying and control components of the substation including relays, SCADA, AC/DC sources, and batteries.
+The useful life of a building is estimated at 50 years.
+Consideration of replacement is given at times of major work in the control building.
+Major work may include relay replacement or substation expansion.
 Economies are gained if the control building is replaced when new relaying or a building expansion is required.
 The new building design is an effective upgrade to physical security at the site.

 Remote Terminal Units (RTUs)

-The RTUs provide the interface between the substation equipment and the Energy Management System (EMS) for remote monitoring and control of ATC substation facilities.
+Remote Terminal Units (RTUs) provide the interface between the substation equipment and the Energy Management System (EMS) for remote monitoring and control of ATC substation facilities.
 The RTUs provide a communication link between all intelligent electronic devices in the substation and the EMS.
-Thus allowing the Operators to monitor all data in the substation.
-These equipment data links are also important to the Asset Management group by providing real time equipment data like; dissolved gas, GIC values, harmonic values and other equipment data.
-This data allows the Operators and Asset Management to operate the system and monitor performance of important substation assets.
+Data links are also important to the Asset Management group by providing real time equipment data like dissolved gas, GIC values, harmonic values, and other equipment data.
+This data allows the Operators and Asset Management to effectively and efficiently operate the system and monitor performance of important substation assets.

-ATC plans to renew about 18 RTUs panels per year in the 10 year horizon.
+ATC plans to renew about 18 to 20 RTU panels per year in the 10-year horizon.

-ATC has developed a risk based physical security program to address the risk of physical attack.
+ATC has developed a risk-based physical security program to address the risk of physical attack.
 The program is designed to provide increased resiliency for intentional attacks and weather events.
 Substations and facilities have been prioritized and evaluated for importance to the bulk electric system.
-Implementation has begun and build out will take place over the next ten years.
+Implementation has begun and is expected to be complete by 2025.